algolia/docsearch-configs/README.md

  - the URLs it shoudn't crawl
  - the (hierarchical) CSS selectors to use to extract the relevant content from your webpages
  - the CSS selectors to skip
+ - An optional sitemap URL that will be crawled and then scraped
  - additional options you might provide to fine-tune the scraping

 ## How it works

 Once you run the DocSearch scraper on a specific configuration, it will:
- - crawl all the URLs you specified
+ - crawl all the URLs you specified (from the *start_urls* or the *sitemap*)
- - follow all the links mentioned in the page, and continue the crawling there
+ - follow all the hyperlink mentioned in the page, and continue the crawling there
- - stop the crawl as soon as you've reached a URL that is not specified in your configuration
+ - stop the crawling as soon as you've reached a URL that is not specified in your configuration or affiliated to a start url
  - extract the content of every single crawled page following the logic you defined using the CSS selectors
  - push the resulting records to the Algolia index you configured